 Most car loans can be a surefire way to destroy your wealth, and have high interest rates as well as sneaky inbuilt fees.
 Even leasing a car has a bunch of hidden dangers such as balloon payments.
-I say most loans, because in some limited situations taking a loan for car might be the lesser or two evils.
-For example if your business needs a vehicle, you don’t have the capital (or can better use it elsewhere), and you are able to manage the cash-flow write these costs off against tax on profits.
+I say most loans, because in some limited situations taking a loan for a car might be the lesser of two evils.
+For example, if your business needs a vehicle, you don’t have the capital (or can better use it elsewhere), and you are able to manage the cash-flow, write these costs off against tax on profits.
 Personal car loans are not tax deductible.

 Make sure you have the right insurance